antzGames/ModelCacheTest/README.md

 Note: Godot uses Emscripten to make web builds, and produces WASM (WebAssembly) code that performs on par as C++ code.

-If you are going to target the web, please do not use libGDX.
+If you are going to target the web, please do not use libGDX to make games.

 See: https://www.youtube.com/playlist?list=PLQxIUTu_M7Z_5rwPRWBOjEzACH-f2_yX6